springernature/frontend-toolkits/toolkits/global/packages/global-corporate-footer/README.md

 2. It holds the personal data of more than 50,000 Californian "consumers, households or devices".
 3. It earns more than half of its annual revenue selling Californian consumers' personal data.

-Your Product Owner or Manager should be able to confirm whether or not you need a Your US state privacy rights.
+Your Product Owner or Manager should be able to confirm whether or not you need a "Your US state privacy rights" link.
 If you're still not sure, email the Data Protection Manager, Quinton Creighton, at [quinton.creighton@springernature.com](mailto:quinton.creighton@springernature.com).

-If you need to include a Your US state privacy rights link, you must use the url in the [component demo's `context.json` file](https://github.com/springernature/frontend-toolkits/tree/master/toolkits/global/packages/global-corporate-footer/demo/context.json).
+If you need to include a "Your US state privacy rights" link, you must use the url in the [component demo's `context.json` file](https://github.com/springernature/frontend-toolkits/tree/master/toolkits/global/packages/global-corporate-footer/demo/context.json).

 #### Terms and conditions